Public holidays in Ireland 2024

 12 July – Northern Ireland only

-This is a holiday holiday in Northern Ireland only and most businesses will be closed.
+This is a public holiday in Northern Ireland only and most businesses will be closed.
 However, more and more places are remaining open in urban centres.Republic of Ireland public holidays (bank holidays)

-There are several public holidays between June and October including Halloween.
+There are several public holidays between June and October including St Brigid's Day and Halloween.
 Banks will close everywhere for these days, shops and pubs in urban areas tend to stay open but things are quieter in smaller towns and villages.
 Public transport can operate under restricted schedules or run a Sunday service.
 This will depend on where you are, so best to check ahead of time.

 Banks will close everywhere for this day.
 Shops and pubs in urban areas tend to stay open, but things will be quieter in the smaller towns and villages.
 Public transport can operate under restricted schedules or run a Sunday service.
 This depends on where you are, so it's best to check ahead of time.Christmas Day